kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   - launch a new notebook in JupyterLab: File > New > Notebook
   - make sure the workshop kernel is selected: Kernel > Change Kernel > select aiworkshop from the drop down menu

+    if you don't see aiworkshop as a kernel option, go back to your Anaconda prompt:
+    ```
+    python -m ipykernel install --user --name aiworkshop
+    ```
+    then refresh your JupyterLab browser window and try again to select the aiworkshop kernel

   - in the notebook's empty cell paste this: from keras.models import Sequential
   - run the cell: click Run > Run All Cells or with your cursor inside the cell type Shift+Enter
   - position the scroll bar so all results can be seen on your screen and then take a screenshot